 In Oriental Botanicals AllergE, Korean ginseng, which regulates the immune system, is teamed with Korean ginseng and baical skullcap (which are traditionally used in TCM to support Lung Qi, the form of life force energy mentioned above that helps boost overall resistance against allergens) and pinellia (which is traditionally used to relieve cough by encouraging Qi to move in a downwards direction).

 Soothe itchy skin

 Allergies that affect the skin typically cause itching, redness and heat, all of which are classic signs of inflammation.
-Herbs in Oriental Botanicals AllergE are traditionally used in TCM to:
+Minor Bupleurum Combination is traditionally used in TCM to:

 Manage digestive symptoms

-Based on their use in TCM, herbs in Oriental Botanicals AllergE may also help manage certain digestive symptoms, including those that can occur as a result of mild food intolerances and allergies, such as:
+Based on its use in TCM, Minor Bupleurum Combination may also help manage certain digestive symptoms, including those that can occur as a result of mild food intolerances, such as digestive discomfort, nausea, bloating and diarrhoea.